 At the Agrowisata Abian Kusuma Sari plantation, we were shown where the expelled coffee is collected.
 Or rather, not shown.
 “We do not cage the animals,” said our plantation guide.
-“Nor do we force-feed them the coffee cherries as is unfortunately is being done in some areas.
+“Nor do we force-feed them the coffee cherries as is, unfortunately, being done in some areas.
 We harvest the defecated beans from the wild before processing them.
-It is our opinion that the animals will naturally select the sweetest cherries, which ultimately makes the smoothest, best tasting coffee.”
+It is our opinion that the animals will naturally select the sweetest cherries, which ultimately makes the smoothest, best-tasting coffee.”

 Kopi Luwak is considered the world’s most expensive coffee due to the uncommon method of production, and scarcity of only 500 lbs. of the beans produced every year.
 The price for 16 ounces of the beans can be as high as $600.
 A quick search on Amazon turned up a bargain of $389.99.